-4. All Forest Conservation Law, Chapter 22A requirements are satisfied.
+4. The Application satisfies all the applicable requirements of the Forest Conservation Law, Montgomery County Code Chapter 22A.

 A Forest Conservation Exemption, designated as NRI/FSD No. 42025040E, was confirmed for the Property on October 21, 2024.
 Thus, this Application is subject to Chapter 22A Forest Conservation Law but is exempt from the requirement to submit a Forest Conservation Plan under Section 22A-5(s)(1) as the activity is occurring on a tract of land less than 1.5 acres with no existing forest, no specimen or champion trees, and the afforestation requirements would not exceed 10,000 square feet.